 10. The unicorn

-We could possibly run through a few more paradoxes, but they tell the same broad tale and the essential points have basically been made.
+We could easily run through a few more paradoxes but they tell the same broad tale and the essential points have been made.

 Many of these may be resolved with a little effort and the exercises are often rewarding and entertaining.
-For a closing example, here’s a cheeky “proof” of the existence of a unicorn from the mischievous American logician Raymond Smullyan:
+For one last example, here’s a cheeky “proof” of the existence of a unicorn from the mischievous American logician Raymond Smullyan:

 For, obviously, if there exists an existing unicorn, then there must exist a unicorn!

-One thing missing from this survey is an example of the patient pursuit and eventual snaring of such an elusive prey; the exposing of the precise error in a subtly fallacious line of reasoning.
-This is an art form in itself and an example would have been useful to see.
+I wish I could have shown a few more examples above of the patient pursuit and eventual snaring of such elusive prey; the exposing of the precise error in a subtly fallacious line of reasoning.
+This is an art form in itself and a few examples would have been good to see.
+(The lone example provided was in the section on logical fatalism, where we took down the Idle Argument.)
 But I have tried to provide some on the rest of this site and so have focused on the more general lesson available to us here, which I’m afraid is this:

 Paradoxes reveal that we are often blinder than we can imagine in matters of straightforward logical reasoning ...